Pope Gregory XVI: Death and burial

 On 20 May 1846, he felt himself failing in health.
 A few days later, he was taken ill with facial erysipelas.
 At first, the attack was not thought to be very serious, but on 31 May, his strength suddenly failed, and it was seen that the end was near.

-Gregory XVI died on 1 June 1846 at 9:15 AM at age 80.
+Gregory XVI died at 9:15 am on 1 June 1846 at age 80.
 That morning, he received the Extreme Unction from the sub-sacristan Agostino Proja.
 After his funeral, he was buried in Saint Peter's Basilica.